chsaporito/Credit_Risk_Analysis/README.md

 # Credit Risk Analysis
 ## Overview
 This project is to test different techniques to evaluate models with unbalanced classes to predict credit risks.
 Particularly, we want to predict High Credit Risks and focus on the "High Risk Recall" number which tells us how well our model performs predicting high credit risks where the prediction of high risk individuals is measured against the actual high risk individuals.
 This score will be calculated by taking the number of True Positives(TP-high risk predictions that are correct) and adding that number with the False  TP/(TP+FN).
+This prediction will be useful since approving High Risk applicants is not a desired outcome.

-We will not be as concerned with how well the models predict predicted
+We will not be as concerned with how well the models predict High Risks where they then turn out to be Low Risks since turning down Low Risk applicants has a low impact on credit card companies.
+This number is the Precision score (TP)/(TP+FP).
 ![This is an image](/images/CM.png)

 ## Results